tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

   - Veiga (2016) Acceptable Measure `AM(cd) = {cc | cd ∈ CD ⋀ cc ⊂ CC}` (criteria that bound a dimension) is replaced by `MEaq(u)` (categorical measures within a policy).
 This is conceptually related but not the same object.
 - The set-builder expressions for parameterized derived concepts (e.g., `VP(u)`, `MM(me)`, `I(s)`, `DQV(dr)`) are stated in terms of primitive associational relations (e.g., `rel_VP`, `rel_MM`, `rel_I`, `rel_DQV`) introduced in §4.2.1, rather than with trivially-true parameter-typing conjuncts as in Appendix A of Veiga (2016).
 This makes the associations the expressions name (e.g., "the `Validations` included in the `Validation Policy` for `u`") definitionally explicit; The worked examples of Appendix B of Veiga (2016) remain admissible extensional interpretations of these relations.

 The Fitness For Use Framework ontology is framed with limited constraints and no `rdfs:range` axioms.
-Under open world principles, it could be used in ways other than the constraints framed by this mathematical formulation, but this formulation SHOULD be treated as a guide for how to phrase `Responses` using `bdqffdq:` terms, and how a set of `Responses` made with those terms SHOULD be queried.
+Under open world principles, it could be used in ways other than the constraints framed by this mathematical formulation, but this formulation SHOULD be treated as a guide for how express concepts with that ontology, in particulary how to phrase `Responses` using `bdqffdq:` terms, and how a set of `Responses` made with those terms SHOULD be queried.

 ### 4.1 Fundamental Concepts (normative)

 * U = `Use Case`
 * D = `Dimension` (e.g., `Completeness`)
 * IE = `Information Element` (e.g., `dwc:countryCode`)